baltej223/Dexilo/md_files/PINATA_SETUP.md

 # 🔧 Pinata IPFS Configuration Guide

-This guide will help you set up Pinata for IPFS storage in your Music Collab Studio.
+This guide will help you set up Pinata for IPFS storage in your Dexilo.

 ## Step 1: Create Pinata Account